 Download the “Import Data” template and enter the responses manually.
-Upload the template back into QuestionPro Surveys to import external survey data.
+After data entry, upload the template back into QuestionPro Surveys to import external survey data.

-Analyze survey responses, generate reports and export them as .pdf, .xls or .doc.
+Analyze responses, generate reports and export them as .pdf, .xls or .doc.
 You can also share the reports with your team or on social media platforms.

 Regulations that require printed documents: Though most government agencies have digitized their operations, at times, a few compliances require paper documentation.
 In such cases, companies need to print the list of questions for collecting data.

 - Limited internet connectivity: Respondents who do have access to the internet can answer paper surveys.
 Thus, they try to reach the maximum number of people from the sample audience.

 Respondents who are not tech-savvy: Most literate people use online questionnaires as they are not only convenient but also environment-friendly.
 However, those who are not tech-savvy and don't feel comfortable with online forms tend to answer questions on paper.
 For instance, senior-citizens may prefer to answer a paper-based customer survey.
 For such respondents, online survey systems offers a feature to print the questionnaire.

 No internet connection: Printed surveys do not need an internet connection to let the participants answer questions.
 They collect responses offline and can be moved to your online account.